-The Mobile Antenna Shootout
+The Mobile Shootout

-For those new to the Club, every year at our Eyeball gatherings, we hold an event called the "Mobile Shootout."
+For those new to the Club, our annual Eyeball gatherings usually include a subevent called the "Mobile Shootout."
 Its purpose is to measure the effectiveness of entered contestants' own mobile installations.
+Typically held on the Saturday morning of the gathering, it is a fun event which even those who are not competing can enjoy.

-Having an effective mobile setup takes more than just slapping an antenna on your bumper and connecting it to a radio.
-This competition provides valuable clues about how your installation stacks up.
+An effective mobile setup requires more effort than just slapping an antenna on your bumper and connecting it to a radio.
+Many analytical methods are available to fine-tune your mobile installation, and this competition provides valuable clues about how your rig stacks up.

 So, who are the mobile big guns on our nets?
 And who among them is the "Top Gun?"
-We all have our opinions, but the Shootout will objectively measure each mobile's signal strength, controlling the variables.
-When the smoke clears there will be only one wearing the "Top Gun" hat.
+We all have our opinions, but the shootout will objectively measure each mobile's signal strength while controlling the variables.
+When the smoke clears, there will be only one wearing the "Top Gun" hat.
 Will you be the one?